 5. TERMINATION: After the recording of an Original Deed with respect to the Interval Estate, if one person or entity becomes the Owner of all Interval Estates with respect to the Unit, such Owner may release the Unit from the provisions of this agreement by recording in the real property records of Flathead County, Montana, an affidavit reciting his ownership of all Interval Estates in the Unit and his desire to release such Unit from the provisions hereof.
 Upon recording such affidavit, the Unit shall automatically be released from the provision of this Agreement, the estate for years shall merge with the remainder, and any such reserves accrued on behalf of the Interval Estate shall be returned to such Owner.

-6. MANNER OF CONVEYING: An Interest may be conveyed by an Owner (other than Grantor) only by a deed which contains the statement set forth in paragraph 3 hereof, specifying the Interval Estate conveyed.n Any deed purporting to convey less than an entitled Interval Estate shall be null and void and of no force and effect.
-Each Owner conveying an Interval Estate shall give prompt written notice of such conveyance to the Managing Agent.
+6. MANNER OF CONVEYING: An Interest may be conveyed by an Owner (other than Grantor) only by a deed which contains the statement set forth in paragraph 3 hereof, specifying the Interval Estate conveyed.
+Each Owner intending to convey the Owner’s Interest in an Interval Estate to a family member or MLDC for minimal or no consideration shall give prompt written notice of such intended conveyance which notice must be accompanied by a written acknowledgment and acceptance of the conveyance by the Grantee.
+Any conveyance made to a family member or MLDC without acknowledgment and acceptance shall be deemed null and void and of no effect.
+To the extent the intended conveyance is to a non-family member third party, MLDC shall have a right of first refusal to purchase the Owner’s interest for the same price and under the same terms as the intended third-party sale.
+All intended third-party sales or offers to sell must be accompanied by a notice to the intended purchaser that the sale or intended sale is subject to MLDC’s right of first refusal.
+With respect to any such intended third-party sale, MLDC shall have five (5) days from the date it receives notice of the intended sale within which to exercise its right of first refusal granted herein.

 7. PERMITTED USES: